 The real question is: How much traveling do you plan on doing with your cues?
 If you only use your cues around town at local tournaments or at your pool buddy’s house, then the hard cases tend to give a little extra protection when you’re not worried about weight restrictions.
 The thing I like about most hard cases is that you can usually stand them up or safely lean them again something and use them as cue holders while you’re playing.

-A nice soft case can also give good protection but with the 50 pound airline weight restrictions these days, those few extra pounds you save from a hard case to a soft case can mean bringing an extra pair of shoes or a blow dryer.
+A nice soft case can also give good protection but with the 50 pound airline weight restrictions these days, those few extra pounds you save from a hard case to a soft case can mean bringing an extra pair of shoes or even another cue.
 In general the softer cases are lighter in weight and friendlier on the shoulders to carry.

 How much room for storage do you need?
 Most guys I know don’t keep much in their pool cases.
 A piece of chalk and a couple tip tools are all they need.
-I like to keep all the essentials in my case: bobby pins, sponsor patches, Kleenex.
-Hey, you never know when you’ll need any of that stuff.
 Some people like to use their case to store their wallets, cameras, or cash when traveling to tournaments to keep their pockets empty or so they don’t have a to carry a purse.